Dasaavawar/Socket_basics_in_Csharp/README.md

 # Socket Programming in C#

 ## Requirements
-dotnet and dotnet-sdk properly installed in your computer, preferably with net6.0 also C# plugin for VS Code
+dotnet and dotnet-sdk properly installed in your computer, preferably with net6.0 also C# plugin installed in your VS Code

 ## Instructions
 To make it work in your machine: